nipy/mindboggle/docs/faq/why_mindboggle.rst

     - Yrjö Häme
     - Eliezer Stavsky

-In 2012, the NIMH funded a 1-year U01 supplement to expand this work to integrate multiple imaging modalities (fMRI and dMRI) with the structural MRI shape analysis.
-Tank Think Labs joined this effort:
+In 2012, the NIMH funded a 1-year U01 supplement to expand Mindboggle's capabilities, and to apply Mindboggle's structural shape analysis to multiple imaging modalities such as fMRI, dMRI, and genetic data.
+Tank Think Labs joined this U01 effort:

     - `Satrajit Ghosh <http://mit.edu/~satra>`_
     - `Nolan Nichols <http://www.linkedin.com/in/nolannichols>`_
     - Brian Rossa
     - Oliver Hinds

+In 2013, Arno, Rich Stoner, and Jason Bohland teamed up at the Human Brain Mapping conference to win a hackathon challenge, having coded up an online interactive visualization of Allen Brain Institute human brain data in two days.
+Pointing to a cortical region displaying Mindboggle shape information revealed corresponding genetic expression data.

+In 2015, Mindboggle was used to process ADNI and AddNeuroMed data for an international `Alzheimer's disease challenge <https://www.synapse.org/#!Synapse:syn2290704/wiki/60828>`_.
+Teams performed statistical analyses on Mindboggle shape measures to try and determine which brains had Alzheimer's, mild cognitive impairment, or were healthy, and to try and estimate a cognitive measure (mini-mental state exam score).

+In 2016, Arno prepared Mindboggle for broader public use:

+    - moved its GitHub repository to nipy's (see nipy.org)
+    - ported Mindboggle from Python 2 to Python 3
+    - moved its documentation to readthedocs.org (generated every time a commit is made to the GitHub repository)
+    - wrote docstring tests for almost every function
+    - set up continuous testing on circle.io (also with a GitHub webhook)

 Please see our updated Mindboggle `team page <http://mindboggle.info/people.html>`_.